longoriaio/js30/README.md

 # JavaScript 30
-Project files for Web Bos's JavaScript 30 day coding challenge.
+Project files for Wes Bos's JavaScript 30 day coding challenge.
 Details can be found at: https://github.com/wesbos/JavaScript30